MiloPow/Dynamic-Tests/README.md

-# Reworked project scope

-- The main folder does not need to contain the runner class.
-All code can be placed in the test folder

-  - This means that we can finally dynamically create and run tests

-  - As a result, the appropriate changes were made

 ## Changes made from last commit

-- Main.java was deleted.
-MyTestFactory.java (needs to be renamed) now acts as the runner class

-- Added folder to com.example called "AssignmentFiles" to store files extracted from assignments

-- Edited CPTC, MPTC, MVTC to adjust to Assignment File migration to new folder (com.example. -> com.example.AssignmentFiles)
+- MyTestFactory.java was renamed to Main.java

+- Removed "run" functions from test cases and ASpec as "runDynamicTest" is now used

 ## Next tasks

-- Remove "run" functions from test cases and ASpec as "runDynamicTest" is now used

-- Rename MyTestFactory appropriately
+- Consider making DynamicTest an attribute to all test cases

 - Consider renaming getDynamicTest functions for test cases and ASpec

+- Handle input (don't accept invalid input)

+- MVTC will cause an error if i try to test for a return value on a function that is void.
+It must be able to handle void functions

 - Fix deleting error (deleting a file that isn't empty doesn't work)

-- Revise project to determine anymore necessary changes before merging with main repositoy
+- Revise project to determine anymore necessary changes before merging with main repository

+    - Keep SOLID principles in mind and determine if they are adhered to

 - **Merge program with main repository**